 - Lazada API

-Powering close to 800.000 stores and servicing over 170 million users each month, eBay is one of the world's largest marketplaces. eBay API offers you unrestricted access to a plethora of capabilities and features the marketplace offers.
+eBay is one of the world's largest marketplaces.
+It powers close to 800.000 stores and serves over 170 million users each month.
+Moreover, eBay API offers you unrestricted access to a plethora of capabilities and features the marketplace offers.

 Nevertheless, know that the specific eBay API has several bugs and errors and uses various data formats that make it hard to work with information.
 Therefore, performing a working integration with eBay should be left to professionals with previous experience in this task.

-Amazon is undoubtedly the largest marketplace today, boasting tens of millions of sellers and hundreds of millions of daily shoppers.
+Amazon is undoubtedly the largest marketplace today.
+It boasts tens of millions of sellers and hundreds of millions of daily shoppers.
 Their powerful API enables you to easily retrieve product information, review data, seller feedback and profiles, and other information regarding the end buyers.
 Also, using Amazon API allows you to change the data on Amazon listings, payments, and orders programmatically.

 Ever since the largest physical chain store in the United States has migrated towards online sales, their sales have surged like never before.
 Because they are investing massively in the digital sphere and have big plans, including overtaking Amazon.